Turning Point: Fall of Liberty: Plot

-The game begins with German aircraft attacking New York City.
-The protagonist, Dan Carson, is a construction worker who is on an unfinished skyscraper when the surprise attack hits.
-Surviving the attack, Carson manages to link up with a National Guard unit battling a fighting retreat out of the city.
-The German invasion force overruns major cities on the Eastern Seaboard including New York, Boston, Philadelphia, and Washington, D.C.
-Propaganda Minister Joseph Goebbels announces that President Thomas E. Dewey, and Vice President Haley will be resigning, allowing the Nazi-supported Speaker of the House James Edward Stevenson to lead the new puppet government.
-President Stevenson's first act in office is calling all American armed forces to stand down.
+On September 22, 1953, Germany launches a surprise invasion of the Eastern Seaboard, rapidly overrunning major cities such as Boston and Philadelphia.
+In New York City, construction worker Dan Carson survives the attack and links up with a New York Army National Guard unit conducting a fighting retreat out of the city.
+After the Germans seize Washington, D.C., Propaganda Minister Joseph Goebbels announces that President Dewey and Vice President Haley will be "resigning", allowing the Nazi-supported Speaker of the House James Edward Stevenson to lead the new puppet government.
+President Stevenson's first act in office is ordering the United States Armed Forces to stand down, effectively surrendering to Germany.